HANDS-FREE/OpenRE/README.md

             cd 0_Project/firmware/handsfree_wheel_robot/linux

- ** check the makefile matching your main control board **
+ ** check the makefile config  matching your main control board **

             make clean
             make
             make burn

 ------------------------------------------------------------------------------
- Lots of examples are provided in folder 0_Project and you can get some manuals in folder 7_Documentation
+ Lots of examples are provided in folder 0_Project and you can get some manuals in folder 7_Documentation.

 ## License
 ------------------------------------------------------------------------------